minthemiddle/evaluate-translations/README.md

 python review-translations-by-v-eu.py --folder /path/to/json/files --to en,es
 ```

-## Contributing

-If you would like to contribute to this project, please fork the repository and submit a pull request.

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+See the [LICENSE](LICENSE.md) file for more details.